 Ototoxic drugs Drug-Induced Ototoxicity A wide variety of drugs can be ototoxic.
-Factors affecting ototoxicity include Dose Duration of therapy Concurrent renal failure read more can result in hearing loss occurring sometimes within a day, especially with an overdose (systemically or when applied to a large wound area, such as a burn).
+Medication-related factors affecting ototoxicity include Dose Duration of therapy Concurrent renal failure Infusion rate read more can result in hearing loss occurring sometimes within a day, especially with an overdose (systemically or when applied to a large wound area, such as a burn).
 There is a rare genetic mitochondrial-transmitted disorder that increases the susceptibility to aminoglycoside ototoxicity.

 A number of infections cause sudden hearing loss during or immediately after acute illness.
 Common causes include bacterial meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly progressive bacterial infection of the meninges and subarachnoid space.
 Findings typically include headache, fever, and nuchal rigidity.
 Diagnosis is by... read more , Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by the spirochete Borrelia species.
 Early symptoms include an erythema migrans rash, which may be followed weeks to months later by... read more , and many viral infections that affect the cochlea (and sometimes the vestibular apparatus).
 The most common viral causes in the developed world are mumps Mumps Mumps is an acute, contagious, systemic viral disease, usually causing painful enlargement of the salivary glands, most commonly the parotids.
-Complications may include orchitis, meningoencephalitis... read more and herpes simplex Overview of Herpesvirus Infections Eight types of herpesviruses infect humans ( see Table: Herpesviruses That Infect Humans).
-After initial infection, all herpesviruses remain latent within specific host cells and may subsequently... read more .
+Complications may include orchitis, meningoencephalitis... read more and herpes simplex Overview of Herpesvirus Infections Eight types of herpesviruses infect humans (see table ).
+After initial infection, all herpesviruses remain latent within specific host cells and may subsequently reactivate.
+Clinical syndromes... read more .
 Measles Measles Measles is a highly contagious viral infection that is most common among children.
 It is characterized by fever, cough, coryza, conjunctivitis, an enanthem (Koplik spots) on the oral mucosa... read more is a very rare cause because most of the population is immunized.

 Sudden hearing loss rarely can be an isolated first manifestation of some disorders that usually have other initial symptoms.
-For example, sudden hearing loss rarely may be the first manifestation of an acoustic neuroma Vestibular Schwannoma A vestibular schwannoma, also called an acoustic neuroma, is a Schwann cell–derived tumor of the 8th cranial nerve.
+For example, sudden hearing loss rarely may be the first manifestation of an acoustic neuroma Vestibular Schwannoma A vestibular schwannoma (acoustic neuroma) is a Schwann cell–derived tumor of the 8th cranial nerve.
 Symptoms include unilateral hearing loss.
-Diagnosis is based on audiology... read more , multiple sclerosis Multiple Sclerosis (MS) Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
-Common symptoms include visual and oculomotor abnormalities, paresthesias, weakness... read more , Meniere disease Meniere Disease Meniere disease is an inner ear disorder that causes vertigo, fluctuating sensorineural hearing loss, and tinnitus.
+Diagnosis is based on audiology and confirmed by... read more , multiple sclerosis Multiple Sclerosis (MS) Multiple sclerosis (MS) is characterized by disseminated patches of demyelination in the brain and spinal cord.
+Common symptoms include visual and oculomotor abnormalities, paresthesias, weakness... read more , Meniere disease Meniere Disease Meniere disease is an inner ear disorder that causes vertigo, nausea, fluctuating sensorineural hearing loss, and tinnitus.
 There is no reliable diagnostic test.
-Vertigo and nausea are treated symptomatically... read more , or a small cerebellar stroke.
+Vertigo and nausea are treated... read more , or a small cerebellar stroke.
 Syphilis Syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential symptomatic stages separated by periods of asymptomatic latent infection.
 Common manifestations... read more reactivation in HIV-infected patients rarely can cause sudden hearing loss.

 Cogan syndrome Cogan Syndrome Cogan syndrome is a rare autoimmune disease involving the eye and the inner ear.
 Cogan syndrome affects young adults, with 80% of patients between 14 and 47 years.
 The disease appears to result... read more is a rare autoimmune reaction directed against an unknown common autoantigen in the cornea and inner ear; > 50% of patients present with vestibuloauditory symptoms.
 About 10 to 30% of patients also have a severe systemic vasculitis, which may include life-threatening aortitis.